augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 > Perhaps this is the real "identity crisis" of open data around the world:
 > the need to clearly acknowledge and raising awareness that in order to
-> enable many emerging activities today such as data science, AI modeling and
+> enable many emerging activities today such as data science, AI modelling and
 > training, and smart human cities we need not just data, but *open* data.
 > – **Augusto Herrmann**